Semester GPA

 FAQ

-Credits matter because they are the weight.
-A four-credit class can move GPA much more than a one-credit class, even if the letter-grade change looks the same.
+Credits are the weight.
+A four-credit class can move GPA much more than a one-credit class, even when the letter-grade change looks identical.

 Yes.
-If you enter your current cumulative GPA and completed credits, this GPA calculator will project how the current term could affect your cumulative GPA.
+If you enter your current cumulative GPA and the number of completed credits, the page will project how the current term could change that bigger number.

 Yes.
-GPA calculator is especially useful before grades are final because it helps you compare likely outcomes and understand which class has the biggest impact.
+It is especially useful before grades are official because it helps you compare likely outcomes and see which course has the biggest influence on the term.

-This GPA calculator uses a standard 4.0 U.S. scale with common plus and minus grades.
-If your school uses a different scale, the results may need adjustment.
+It uses a standard U.S. 4.0 scale with common plus and minus grades.
+If your school uses a different scale, you should treat the result as an estimate rather than an official value.